The Tallest Building In The US And Other Iconic Structures

 One World Trade Center (One WTC) was built on the site of the former Twin Towers in New York City.
 The Lower Manhattan skyscraper is the anchor building of a larger complex.

 The height of the building is not random.
-It serves as a nod to the year 1776, the year when America officially became a nation.
-One WTC is the seventh tallest building in the world.
+It serves as a nod to the year 1776 when America officially became a nation.
+One WTC is the tallest building in New York and the seventh tallest building in the world.
 It is also home to One World Observatory, an enclosed observation deck.

 In second place is NYC’s Central Park Tower, the city’s tallest residential building.
 It sits on 57th street on Billionaire’s Row.
 The bottom of the building houses a Nordstrom’s department store, which explains why it’s known as the Nordstrom Tower.